 In strategic partnership with the University of Washington and Washington State University, ARCS Foundation Seattle funds PHD students in the STEM disciplines, this year providing approximately $1 million dollars to support 180 fellows.
-Currently, 60 ARCS Fellowships are supported in perpetuity by named endowments with over $14 million in assets.
+Currently, 63 ARCS Fellowships are supported in perpetuity by named endowments with nearly $16 million in assets.

 ARCS Foundation Seattle Fellowships provide a critical competitive edge in recruiting top graduate students.
 These highly capable individuals, selected by the universities, are catalysts who help build vibrant academic communities where teamwork, visionary insights and creativity flourish.
 The contributions of ARCS Foundation alumni employed in high-profile organizations in Washington State and around the country testify to the vitality and value of ARCS Foundation’s mission.